mirmahathir1/blog/README.md

-# Project Description: Blog App (Web + Android PWA)
+# Project Description: Portfolio + Blog (Web + Android PWA)

 ## Goal

-Ship a simple blog app as a PWA on the web (Vercel) and as an Android app via Bubblewrap/TWA.
-Data in a long-lived Postgres instance (Neon).
+Ship a portfolio-first website with an integrated blog.
+The root `/` is the portfolio landing, and the blog lives under `/blog`.
+Ship as a PWA on the web (Vercel) and as an Android app via Bubblewrap/TWA.
+Blog data lives in a long-lived Postgres instance (Neon).
 Uses Docker.

 ## Core Features

+### Portfolio

+* Portfolio landing at `/` with hero, bio, skills, and CTA.
+* There can be other links such as `/projects`, `/contacts`, `/about` or `/resume`.
+* The blog (`/blog`) site will be a fully developed blogging site for anyone to write on.
+The blog button will be available on the portfolio.
+* Theming with MUI 6, responsive layout, and SEO/Open Graph metadata.

+### Blog

 * Account: sign up, login, logout, edit profile, delete account.
 * Posts: create, edit, delete, list, view.
-* Home: list all posts from all users (author and date).
+* Blog home at `/blog`: list all posts from all users (author and date).
 * Post fields: `title` (string), `body` (string).
 * User fields: `name`, `email`, `password` (hashed).
 * Auth: email + password with session cookies.